oliviawarner/Task-Manager-Android-App/README.md

 * Slippery Rock University 464 Operating Systems Semester Project
 * Other collaborator: Xavier Julius (xjj1002)

+*This project was originally on the Professor's private repository.
+The project was downloaded and put onto this repository (hence just the project folders).
-*You may view the zipped folder or the folder with ignored files and folders*
+You may view the zipped folder or the folder with ignored files and folders*